Yash35145/Console-based-expense-tracker/README.md

 - Users can modify existing expenses by providing the expense ID.
 - The application prompts users to enter new details for the selected expense.

-### 6. Generate Report (Under Development)
+### 6. Generate Report (Category Wise)
-- Planned feature for generating detailed expense reports.
+- Generates a detailed expense report based on categories.
+- Enter a category name to view expenses associated with that category.
-- This feature is currently under development.
+- Date wise report generation is currently under development and will be added in future updates.

 ## Getting Started
 1. Clone the repository.
 2. Compile and run the `main.java` file in a Java development environment.